Type Ibn supernovae from ultra-stripped supernova progenitors: Synthetic light curves

 Figure~\ref{fig:bolometric} shows the luminosity evolution in the optical wavelength range ($3\mathord,250-8\mathord,900$~\AA).
 Whereas the optical luminosity dominates in the model without the CSM around the luminosity peak, most of the luminosity in the model with the CSM is in the ultraviolet wavelength range around the bolometric luminosity peak.
 Only about 10\% is in the optical wavelength range.
 Figure~\ref{fig:optical} shows the \textit{ugriz}-band light curves of the models of Figure~\ref{fig:bolometric}.
 The optical light curve of the model with CSM has a slow luminosity evolution and it appears to have a short plateau phase lasting for 20~days in the \textit{gri} bands, whereas the \textit{u}-band light curve has a round shape following the overall bolometric light-curve evolution.

 We expect that the smearing factor ($B_\mathrm{q}$) in \texttt{STELLA} discussed in Section~\ref{sec:stella} affects the synthetic light curve with strong CSM interactions.
 In order to quantify its effect, we computed additional light-curve models with CSM with $B_\mathrm{q} = 0.5$ and $2$.
 The results are presented in Figure~\ref{fig:bq}.
 As expected, the smearing factor affects the luminosity evolution with smaller $B_q$ resulting in higher luminosities.
-The overall properties, however, remain unchanged.
+The total radiated energies within $30~\mathrm{days}$ after explosion are $5\times 10^{49}~\mathrm{erg}$ for $B_\mathrm{q}=0.5$ and $2\times 10^{49}~\mathrm{erg}$ for $B_\mathrm{q}=2$.
+The overall light-curve properties, however, remain unchanged.
 Thus, our standard model with $B_\mathrm{q}=1$ is a good representative of the expected light curves showing the overall effects of the existence of the CSM on ultra-stripped SNe.